ST10398576/OPSC6311_POE/README.md

 # OPSC6311_POE

-We had to upload the folder as a compressed file, as github did not allow up to insert the individual folders.
+We had to upload the folder as a compressed file, as github did not allow us to insert the individual folders.

 Youtube Video: https://youtu.be/G3YDQme7WH0